MicrosoftDocs/learn/learn-pr/student-evangelism/career-interview/includes/3-exercise-practice-code.md

 One of your interviews will be about writing code.
 To prepare for this type of interview, you can practice on writing the code and improving the process.
-In this exercise, you will perform tasks that addresses that set you up for solving code and give you a process for improving.
+In this exercise, you will perform tasks that set you up for solving code and give you a process for improving.

 ## Bookmark useful practice sites